RECAP: Transparent Inference-Time Emotion Alignment for Medical Dialogue Systems: Background and Related Work

-LLMs are increasingly used for health information and triage across diverse healthcare contexts.
-Multiple studies report that, with careful prompting, chatbot replies are perceived as highly empathetic, sometimes surpassing physicians' answers in perceived warmth and understanding, while maintaining comparable clinical accuracy \cite{Ayers2023JAMAIM,Chen2024JAMAOnc,Luo2024,Foyen2025}.
-These findings suggest significant potential for LLMs to augment healthcare communication, particularly in scenarios where human resources are limited or when patients seek initial guidance.
-Systematic reviews, however, find empathy to be brittle and prompt sensitive, with overuse of generic phrases and instruction-following errors that can undermine genuine connection \cite{Sorin2024JMIR,Armbruster2024}.
-This variability in empathetic expression motivates methods that explicitly reason about a user's emotional state rather than relying on stylistic mimicry alone, ensuring more authentic and contextually appropriate responses.
+LLMs are increasingly used for health information and triage.
+Multiple studies report that chatbot replies can be perceived as highly empathetic, sometimes surpassing physicians in perceived warmth while maintaining clinical accuracy \citep{Ayers2023JAMAIM,Chen2024JAMAOnc,Luo2024,Foyen2025}.
+However, systematic reviews find empathy to be brittle and prompt-sensitive, with overuse of generic phrases that undermine genuine connection \citep{Sorin2024JMIR,Armbruster2024,ye2025evaluatingmedicalllmslevels}.
+This raises a fundamental question about whether LLMs reason about emotional states or rely on surface-level stylistic mimicry.
+Answering this requires methods that externalize emotional reasoning into inspectable components.